 3) Donate to an emergency fund supporting garment workers in Bangladesh and beyond.

 4) If you’re able to, support Eco-Stylist approved brands who are doing everything in their power to take care of their workers in this period of uncertainty.

-One great example is Adelante Shoe Co.
+One great example is Adelante Made-to-Order.
 They set up an emergency COVID-19 fund to support workers through this challenging time.

 It’s on all of us to ensure garment workers are protected during the pandemic.
 Let’s do our part.

 Lily Rosen Marvin studies English and Creative Writing at the University of Iowa.
 When she’s not writing about sustainable fashion, Lily can be found hiking, reading outside, or binge-watching 30 Rock.